clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-development.rst

 `Quilt`_.

 #.
-Make sure you have followed the steps to
+Make sure you have followed the steps to :ref:`pull-copy-kernel-source` and
-   `Pull a copy of the Linux kernel source code`_ and are in the kernel source working directory.
+   are in the kernel source working directory.

 #.
 Initialize the kernel source directory as a new git repo and create a